drscotthawley/signaltrain/README.md

 * [ ]  Try mu-law companding to see if it improves SNR
 * [ ]  Add parameterized controls, e.g. by concatenating in the middle of the network.
 * [ ]  A wavenet architecture?
 * [ ]  Try replacing MSE loss with an audio classifier and turn this into a GAN?
+(Note: tried [a simple version of this idea](https://gist.github.com/drscotthawley/f0ecdc49d1c98d20dae26eb115b044b8) which didn't work out.
+Maybe I'm doing it wrong?)

 #### History: